bredelings/BAli-Phy/TODO/Unicode.md

 - Parse decimal numeric escapes in character literals.
 - Parse decimal numeric escapes in string literals.
 - Reject numeric escapes that are not Unicode scalar values.
-- Reject numeric escapes that cannot currently be represented by the byte-sized runtime when desugaring is reached.
+- In string literals, keep rejecting numeric escapes above `0xff` while `Hs::String` remains byte-preserving storage.
 - Handle escape termination unambiguously.
 If a numeric escape is followed by a digit in a string literal, the printer must use a Haskell empty escape `\&` or another unambiguous representation.